gregates/gregates.github.io/content/pmtud.md

 ## Normal operation

-So we'd run S3Cache on some box and point the load generator at it, and gradually ramp up GET TPS.
+So we'd run S3Cache on some box and point the load generator at it, and gradually ramp up our read transactions per second (TPS).
 A normal, qualifying result would look like this: ![normal load test result with error rate spiking at 180,000 TPS](/s3cache-test-run-normal.webp)
 This is an entirely fake graph with made up numbers, but it shows the shape of things.
-If this were a real result, it would indicate that we can operate S3Cache on this type of box up to 160,000 TPS.
-So we'd want however much capacity would spread the load out to around 100,000 TPS per instance, leaving enough extra capacity to absorb a loss of &frac13; with no loss of availability.
+If this were a real result, it would indicate that we can operate S3Cache on this type of box up to 180,000 TPS.
+So we'd want however much capacity would spread the load out to around 120,000 TPS per instance, leaving enough extra capacity to absorb a loss of &frac13; with no loss of availability.

-We observed that failures increased gradually with GET throughput, even before reaching the point where the service falls over.
+We observed that failures increased gradually with read throughput, even before reaching the point where the service falls over.
 What accounted for those failures?
 It turned out that if you compared UDP InErrors on the S3Cache host to